 Alaska is land worthy of many superlatives.
-Here we provide you with an interesting collection of some of Alaska’s vital statistics that may help satisfy your curiosity and whet your appetite.
+Here we provide you with an interesting collection of some Alaska fun facts that may help satisfy your curiosity and whet your appetite.

 Name Origin: The name of Alaska comes from the Aleut word Alyeska, meaning The Great Land.